relaxdiego/python-based-operator/README.md

 Finally, run the operator locally

 ```
-prometheus_operator
+prometheus-operator
 ```

-You should see logs starting to stream in to stdout at this point.
-If you want to make changes to the python code, make those changes, save them, then kill and rerun `prometheus_operator`
+You should see logs starting to stream into stdout at this point.
+If you want to make changes to the python code, make those changes, save them, then kill and rerun `prometheus-operator`

 To clean up, use the same `make clean` command.
 Enjoy!